AdS/BCFT from Conformal Bootstrap: Construction of Gravity with Branes and Particles: Self-intersection and Black Hole Threshold

 While we are discussing the gravity dual of a bulk two-point function, we can also consider it as a gravity dual of a boundary two-point function in the following sense.
 Since we are considering the limit $|x_1-x_2| \gg L, x_1, x_2$, the most dominant contribution comes from the bulk-boundary OPE with the lowest chiral dimension $h_P$ which satisfies

 where we use $h_i$ to denote the chiral dimension of the bulk operator.
-Accordingly, we can regard the gravity dual of a two-point function of bulk scalar primaries with chiral dimension $h_i$ as the gravity dual of a two-point function of boundary scalar primaries with chiral dimension $h_P$.
+Accordingly, we can regard the gravity dual of a two-point function of bulk scalar primaries with chiral dimension $h_i$ as the gravity dual of a two-point function of boundary primaries with conformal dimension $h_P$.

 In this description, boundary primaries with chiral dimension $h_P$ create a conical defect with deficit angle

 in the gravity dual.
 After a similar analysis presented before, we get the holographic energy stress tensor